xal3xhx/MidiMaster-Plugins/README.md

 ## Installing a Plugin

-Drop the plugin folder into MidiMaster's plugins directory and restart the app.
+Download plugin from releases. in midimaster open the plugins page and press the + icon.

 ## Status